OpenMoonRay/openmoonray-docs/docs/beta/dependencies.md

 # last-modified-date: 2025-02-14 00:00:00 +0000
 ---

-# OpenMoonray dependencies
+# OpenMoonRay dependencies

-These are the third-party libraries and tools that Moonray and Arras depend on.
+These are the third-party libraries and tools that MoonRay and Arras depend on.

 | Name           | Version    |  |
 |----------------|------------|-----------------|